LOUDON, N.H. - Matt Kenseth just might win a championship with a touch of dominance, not dullness.

 He probably won't have to justify anything about his Cup run this season.
 There are plenty of checkered flags.

 Kenseth made it 2 for 2 in the Chase, holding off Joe Gibbs Racing teammate Kyle Busch to win Sunday at New Hampshire Motor Speedway.

-Kenseth followed his win in the Chase for the Sprint Cup championship opener at Chicagoland with his series-high seventh victory of the season.
-Kenseth made his 500th career start and maintained his points lead as the series shifts to Dover.
+He followed his win in the Chase for the Sprint Cup championship opener at Chicagoland with his series-high seventh victory of the season.
+Kenseth made his 500th career start and built a 14-point lead over Busch before the series shifts to Dover.

-Kenseth and Busch made it a 1-2 finish for Joe Gibbs Racing for the second straight week and helped the organization win for the fourth time in the last seven races dating to Busch's win at Watkins Glen in August.
+Kenseth and Busch made it a 1-2 finish for Joe Gibbs Racing and helped the organization win for the fifth time in the last seven races dating to Busch's win at Watkins Glen in August.
 Kenseth won at Bristol, Busch took Atlanta and Kenseth won the last two.

-Kenseth won for the first time at New Hampshire and moves on in the No. 20 Toyota to Dover, where he's a two-time winner.
+Kenseth moves on in the No. 20 Toyota to Dover, where he's a two-time winner.
 He led 29 laps there earlier this year before an engine failure ended his day.

 "For me to win at Loudon, it's more than a stretch, more than a dream," Kenseth said.
 "This is probably one of my worst places.
 This just shows you how good this team is."